soapiestwaffles/rails-language-manager/README.md

 # Language Manager for Ruby on Rails

-A web-based language file editor for Ruby-On-Rails projects
+A web-based language file editor for Ruby-On-Rails projects circa 2013

 ## Running